Passive-aggressive behaviour

 What is passive-aggressive behaviour?

-Instead of communicating honestly when you feel upset, annoyed, irritated or disappointed you may instead bottle the feelings up, shut off verbally, give angry looks, make obvious changes in behaviour, be obstructive, sulky or put up a stone wall.
-It may also involve indirectly resisting requests from others by evading or creating confusion around the issue.
+Instead of communicating honestly when you feel upset, annoyed, irritated or disappointed you may instead bottle the feelings up.
+You may shut off verbally, give angry looks, make obvious changes in behaviour, be obstructive, sulky or put up a stone wall.

-- CBT counsellor Andrea Harrn explains more in What is passive aggressive behaviour?
+- Psychotherapist A. Harrn explains more in What is passive-aggressive behaviour?

-Passive aggression was previously considered a personality disorder.
-Since the release of the DSM-IV (often referred to as 'psychiatry's bible', which lists the names and criteria of mental health conditions and disorders), passive aggression is no longer listed as a personality disorder.
-It is instead considered by many to be a personality trait.
+Passive-aggression, also known as passive-aggressive (negativistic) personality disorder, was previously considered a personality disorder.
+Since the DSM-IV (which lists the names and criteria of mental health conditions and disorders), passive aggression is no longer listed as a personality disorder.
+It is considered by many to be a behaviour pattern.
 It is not a mental illness.
-People with ill or good mental health alike may show signs of passive-aggressive behaviour.
+Anyone can show signs of passive-aggressive behaviour.

-CBT counsellor Andrea Harrn explains more about passive-aggressive behaviour, how this can be a problem in relationships, and how counselling could help.
+Counsellor A. Harrn explains more about passive-aggressive behaviour, how it can affect relationships, and how counselling for passive-aggressive behaviour can help.

 Intentional ineffectiveness